Eight is Enough the Complete First Season Finally Comes to DVD

 My family had a few shows we watched together when I was a kid.
 All of them fill me with warm nostalgia when I watch them again.
-So naturally I have been trying to collect them all on DVD.
+So naturally, I have been trying to collect them all on DVD.
 One show that has evaded a release for way too long is the classic family drama, Eight is Enough.
-A show that had something for every member of my family, drama for the adults, comic drama for my sisters and Luke Skywalker for me (yes Mark Hamill was briefly a part of the show in the pilot).
-With all those wonderful family watching memories in my brain, I needed to own this show.
+A show that had something for every member of my family, drama for the adults, comic drama for my sisters, and Luke Skywalker for me (yes Mark Hamill was briefly a part of the show in the pilot).
+With all those wonderful family-watching memories in my brain, I needed to own this show.
 I am very happy to announce that Eight is Enough evades me no longer.
 As of yesterday, this wonderful DVD is now in my possession.

 My plan yesterday was to watch an episode or two, write something up in the evening and post it on the site.
 I guess I forgot how much I liked the show.
 I put it in the DVD player and 8 episodes later it was 2am.
 I think if I had started watching it in the morning, I would have tried to watch the whole series in one day (including the bonus reunion special).
 I loved it!
-I guess what I did not count on was that watching the show as an adult is much more rewarding experience than when I was a kid.
-All that “dramatic stuff” finally makes sense to.
+I guess what I did not count on was that watching the show as an adult is a much more rewarding experience than when I was a kid.
+All that “dramatic stuff” finally makes sense.

 Now I am talking like everyone has heard of the show before, which I know some of you have not, so here is a little info about the program.